-Click "Continue" and Zapier will prompt you to test this step out.
-Hopefully you'll get a success message like this:
+5. Click "Continue" and Zapier will prompt you to test this step out.
+Hopefully, you'll get a success message like this:

 Choose "ServiceTrade" as your Action App.

-Click "Search or Create & Continue".
-Hopefully you'll see a success screen like this:
+12. Click "Search or Create & Continue".
+You should see a success screen like this:

-Now you can go to your ServiceTrade account and search for that Company and it should be there.
-Awesome, right?!
+13. To verify, you can go to your ServiceTrade account and search for that Company and it should be there.

-Fill out the rest of the fields much like you did with the Company step.
+15. Fill out the rest of the fields like you did with the Company step.
 Make sure to check the box for "Create ServiceTrade Location if it doesn't exist yet?" as well.